 This simple recipe is similar to Rick Bayless’ “Mexican Kitchen”.
 It only needs three basic ingredients.
-Serve with tortilla chips as an appetizer or spoon this smoky, citrusy salsa over your favorite tacos or quesadillas.
+Serve with tortilla chips as an appetizer or spoon this smoky, citrusy salsa over your favorite tacos al pastor or quesadillas.

 This salsa is addictive!
 I had to stop my hubby from eating it all before the Cinco de Mayo photo shoot.
 It’s an easy recipe and I plan on making it often.
 Salsa keeps for several days in the refrigerator and tastes even better after a couple of days.
 At this point all the different flavors fuse together, creating one well orchestrated masterpiece.